 All non-consolidated subsidiaries are small in size, and each item of their total assets, net sales, net income (calculated according to our equity interest) and retained earnings (calculated according to our equity interest) is not substantial, and do not have a material impact on the consolidated financial statements.

-2. Application of equity method

-(1) Number of affiliates: 16
+- 2. Application of equity method - (1) Number of affiliates accounted for by the equity method: 14

-Names of principal non-consolidated subsidiaries and affiliates accounted for by the equity method NetRatings Japan Inc., Forecast Communications Inc.
+Names of principal non-consolidated subsidiaries and affiliates accounted for by the equity method Nielsen Co., Ltd., Forecast Communications Inc.